 How to Remove the Bloodline from Fresh Swordfish

-Most swordfish is sold frozen in vacuum sealed packages that have already had the bloodline removed.
+Most swordfish steaks are sold frozen in vacuum-sealed packages that have already had the bloodline removed.
 If you have fresh fish, the bloodline might still be present.
-While it's not unsafe to eat, it is very oily and fishy tasting and can easily be cut away.
-When I finish cooking, I like to throw the pieces in the canal out back so the fish can enjoy them!
+While it's safe to eat, it is very oily and fishy tasting and can easily be cut away.

 Remove the bloodline by cutting away the dark piece from the center of the steak.
 Two cuts are all you need.
 Wash the fish under cold running water and pat dry with paper towels.

 On a medium-sized plate, scatter the blackening seasoning.
-Brush one side of the fish with a thin coat of oil and press one side of the fish into the seasoning.
+Brush one side of the fish with a thin coat of oil or melted butter and press one side of the fish into the seasoning.

-In a 10" cast-iron or heavy-bottomed skillet, heat two tablespoons of oil over medium-high heat for a minute or two, until hot, but not smoking.
+Heat 2 tablespoons of oil in a 10" cast-iron or heavy-bottomed skillet over medium-high heat until hot, but not smoking.

-Add the fish, with the blackening seasoning face down, and cook three minutes.
+Add the fish, with the blackened seasoning face down, and cook for three minutes.
 Lower the heat a little and flip the fish over with tongs and cook another two minutes.
 Swordfish should be medium or medium-rare.
-Please note, the FDA recommends cooking swordfish to an internal temperature of 145 degrees Fahrenheit or until the flesh is opaque and flakes easily with a fork.
+The FDA recommends cooking swordfish until it reaches an internal temperature of 145 °F (62 °C) or until the flesh is opaque and flakes easily with a fork.

 How To Cook a Thick Piece of Swordfish

 If you have a thick piece of fish, start the fish in a skillet.
-Cook the seasoned side, face down for five minutes, flip it over, and move the whole skillet to a preheated 350-degree oven and give it about 10 minutes to finish cooking.
-By finishing the fish in the oven, it will cook through and not burn on the stove.
+Cook the seasoned side down for 5 minutes, then flip and transfer the skillet to a preheated 350-degree oven for about 10 minutes to finish cooking.

 "📖 Recipe"